 - Direct marketing: Any direct marketing activities, including solicitation of manuscripts that are conducted on behalf of the journal, shall be appropriate, well targeted, and unobtrusive.
 Information provided about the publisher or journal is expected to be truthful and not misleading for readers or authors.

-In the event that a member organization is found to have violated these best practices, or other specific requirements of the organization, OASPA/DOAJ/COPE/WAME shall in the first instance try to work with them in order to address any concerns that have been raised.
-In the event that the member organization is unable or unwilling to address these concerns, their membership in the organization may be suspended or terminated.
-All of the member organizations have procedures for dealing with concerns raised about member journals.
+In the event that a member organisation is found to have violated these best practices, or other specific requirements of the organisation, OASPA/DOAJ/COPE/WAME shall in the first instance try to work with them in order to address any concerns that have been raised.
+In the event that the member organisation is unable or unwilling to address these concerns, their membership in the organisation may be suspended or terminated.

 This version published: 15 January 2018